 Intersex babies in Kenya

 More than a third of the Kenyan population are born outside of a hospital.
-In many rural areas babies are delivered by midwives who have no knowledge of intersex.
+In many rural areas, midwives who have no knowledge of intersex deliver babies frequently.

 Zainab, the Midwife who Saved the Lives of Two Intersex Babies

 Five years ago a midwife in Kenya delivered a child with male and female sexual organs.
 The father told her to kill it, but instead she hid it and raised it as her own.
-Two years later, the same thing happened again – and before long she was forced to flee to save the children’s lives.
+Two years later, the same thing happened again.
+The midwife had to flee to save the children’s lives.

 How common are intersex babies worldwide

 It is estimated that about 1.7% of the global population have an intersex trait.
 That means such babies are quite common and normal.

 Many intersex grown ups in USA and in many countries choose to go through surgery and some other procedures to change to female or male.
 Many African countries, including Kenya, have such facilities.